Watts-Lab/deliberation-assets/projects/volvovsky_reputation/README.md

 Need to:

 - fix timer for exit stages for kitchenTimer, also display and hide times
-- check that images are properly displayed in labeling game
+- [x] check that images are properly displayed in labeling game
 - check that stage observer intro stage displays properly
 - check that play as agent task displays properly
 - check submit button in observer round advances
 - labels on manipulation check need to be different, no submit button
 - need comprehension checks for after training rounds.

+# Sept 28

+- bug on the rendering of the outcomeFile
+- need to double check the comprehension checks
+- confusing that you observe multiple rounds and they aren't labeled as multiple rounds.
+We should say how many rounds.